-Benefit adjustment: Benefits are adjusted according to actuarial reviews, subject to economic conditions.
+Benefit adjustment: Benefits are adjusted according to actuarial reviews, depending on financial resources.

-Survivor pension: 50% of the pension the deceased received or was entitled to receive is paid to an eligible widow(er) for life.
-A limited pension is paid for a year to widows who do not qualify for a pension for life.
+Survivor pension: 50% of the pension the deceased received or was entitled to receive is paid to an eligible widow(er) age 50 or older.
+Widows younger than age 50 receive the pension for one year.
 A disabled widow(er)'s pension continues for the duration of the disability.